 If you don’t want to meet face-to-face or call, try writing a letter or an email to initiate contact.
 If you receive a positive response, you may want to suggest meeting up to apologize and make amends.
 If not, give your loved one time to process the information and wait until they’re ready to connect with you.

 Regaining trust after an addiction takes time.
-People who are abusing drugs or alcohol are often unreliable, break promises, and neglect responsibilities.
+People who are misusing drugs or alcohol can become unreliable, break promises, and neglect responsibilities.
 Don’t become angry or frustrated if your loved one is hesitant to trust you.
-In some cases, the damage may be too severe to fix, and you may need to learn to accept that.

 Some tips for regaining trust include: